 If you carry reflective triangles, you can set one up at the side of the road about 300 feet (100 m) behind your vehicle.

 Jump Starting

 If your battery has run down, you may want to use another vehicle and some jumper cables to start your vehicle.
-But please follow the steps below to do it safely.
+But please use the following steps to do it safely.